Homelite UT26HBV - 400 CFM Gas Handheld Blower Vac

 Zoom on the Homelite UT26HBV

-The Homelite UT26HBV is a gas handheld blower that is best suited to homeowners with a patio or small yard that does not require frequent or large-scale cleanup.
+The Homelite UT26HBV is a gas handheld blower that is appropriate for homeowners with a patio or small yard that does not require frequent or large-scale cleanup.

 This blower weighs 9.5 lbs (dry) and its handheld form makes one-handed operation straightforward.

-For more complete cleanup, the UT26HBV can switch to vacuum mode, collecting leaves into a detachable bag (bag included).
-With its vacuum function engaged, this mulcher’s mulching ratio of 12:1 can condense 12 bags of leaves into a single bag of mulch while in use.
+Beyond blowing, the UT26HBV can switch to vacuum mode, making leaf cleanup easier by depositing leaves into a convenient bag (bag included).
+Building on its vacuum capability, this unit’s mulching ratio of 12:1 can shrink 12 bags of leaves down to a single bag of mulch as they are vacuumed.
 The unit uses a plastic impeller.

 Product Videos